How to Build a Prioritization Matrix That Leadership Actually Uses

 3. Run sensitivity analysis

 Pick the two most contentious criteria weights and show what happens if you shift them.
 "If we increase the weight on revenue impact from 25% to 35%, items 4 and 7 swap positions.
 Here's what that means."
-This demonstrates rigor and preempts the "but what if we weighted it differently" derailing tactic.
+That preempts the "but what if we weighted it differently" derailing tactic before it lands.

 4. Name the assumptions

-Every prioritization score contains embedded assumptions about effort estimates, market conditions, and dependencies.
+Every prioritization score has embedded assumptions about effort estimates, market conditions, and dependencies.
 Call them out explicitly.
-At a global retailer, I started adding an "assumptions and caveats" section to every prioritization output.
+At a global retailer I started adding an "assumptions and caveats" section to every prioritization output.
 It saved hours of debate because people could challenge the assumptions instead of the scores.

 The mistakes that kill prioritization credibility

 - Too many criteria.
-If you have more than 6 criteria, you're over-engineering it.
+More than 6 criteria and you're over-engineering it.
 The scoring becomes exhausting and the weights become meaningless at 5-8% each.
 Four to five criteria with meaningful differentiation is the sweet spot.

 - Ignoring dependencies.
-An item might score high on impact but if it depends on three other things finishing first, the effective priority is different from the raw score.
+An item might score high on impact, but if it depends on three other things finishing first, the effective priority differs from the raw score.
 Layer in a dependency view after the initial ranking.

 - One-and-done.
-Prioritization isn't a moment, it's a practice.
-At a global tech platform, we re-ran prioritization quarterly as market conditions and resource availability changed.
-The matrix from January was outdated by April.
+Prioritization is a practice, not a moment.
+At a global tech platform we re-ran it quarterly as market conditions and resource availability changed.
+The matrix from January was stale by April.

 - No clear decision at the end.
 A prioritized list is not a decision.
-The meeting should end with explicit commitments: these items are funded, these are not, and here's when we revisit.
+The meeting ends with explicit commitments: these items are funded, these are not, and here's when we revisit.

 Making it stick: the rhythm that works